-Each purchaser of new bonds described in this listing memorandum located within a relevant member state will be deemed to have represented, acknowledged and agreed that it is a "qualified investor" within the meaning of Article 2(1)(e) of the Prospectus Directive.
+Each purchaser of bonds described in this offering memorandum located within a relevant member state will be deemed to have represented, acknowledged and agreed that it is a "qualified investor" within the meaning of Article 2(1)(e) of the Prospectus Directive.

-For purposes of this provision, the term "an offer of securities to the public" in relation to any securities in any member state means the communication in any form and by any means of sufficient information on the terms of the offer and the securities to be offered so as to enable an investor to decide to purchase or subscribe for the securities, as the same may be varied in that member state by any measure implementing the Prospectus Directive in that member state and the term Prospectus Directive means Directive 2003/71/EC (and amendments thereto, including the 2010 PD Amending Directive, to the extent implemented in the relevant member state), and includes any relevant implementing measure in the relevant member State and the expression "2010 PD Amending Directive" means Directive 2010/73/EU.
+For purposes of this provision, the expression an "offer to the public" in any relevant member state means the communication in any form and by any means of sufficient information on the terms of the offer and the securities to be offered so as to enable an investor to decide to purchase or subscribe the securities, as the expression may be varied in that member state by any measure implementing the Prospectus Directive in that member state, and the expression "Prospectus Directive" means Directive 2003/71/EC and includes any relevant implementing measure in each relevant member state.

-The sellers of the new bonds have not authorized and do not authorize the making of any offer of new bonds through any financial intermediary on their behalf, other than offers made by the initial purchasers with a view to the final placement of the new bonds as contemplated in this listing memorandum.
-Accordingly, no purchaser of the new bonds, other than the initial purchasers, is authorized to make any further offer of the new bonds on behalf of the sellers or the initial purchasers.
+The sellers of the bonds have not authorized and do not authorize the making of any offer of bonds through any financial intermediary on their behalf, other than offers made by the initial purchasers with a view to the final placement of the bonds as contemplated in this offering memorandum.
+Accordingly, no purchaser of the bonds, other than the initial purchasers, is authorized to make any further offer of the bonds on behalf of the sellers or the initial purchasers.